AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 Are helpdesk scheduling staff each release cycle to cope with the incoming calls?
 Or are they feeling easy and happy about the new features?  _Support tickets raised by Helpdesk (that relate to the new release) plotted over time_ are a good measure for this (just as is a good conversation with Helpdesk/Support staff).

 #### Release confidence and staff scheduling
 A warning sign is when an abundance of the development team are allocated on-call during a release to production in an effort to counter the onslaught of potential bugs that will arise.
-By all means, you should stand vigilant, but beware if your confidence in the quality of your environments and releases causes you to fret and stand-by an innordinate number of your development team as a mitigation exercise to poor quality.
+By all means, you should stand vigilant, but beware if your confidence in the quality of your environments and releases causes you to fret and stand-by an inordinate number of your development team as a mitigation exercise to poor quality.

 _Metric: number of issues found in production within 5 days of a release cycle should work here_.
 Reducing this to zero would be a goal.
 _Metric: number of staff on-call for a release deployment._

 ## Communication
 Communication within and between teams is vital.
 Between roles and seniority levels.
 During planning, problem solving, solutioning, design.
-This isn't a comprehesive coverage of communication metrics, but simply things that I've considered and looked at in the past.
+This isn't a comprehensive coverage of communication metrics, but simply things that I've considered and looked at in the past.

 ### General comms metrics